OlgaUtochka/FSDK_docs/README.md

 * Java wrapper (for Windows, Linux, Android)
 * C# wrapper (for Windows, Linux)

 To get started with Face SDK, download the [Face SDK distribution package](https://face.3divi.com/download_sdk).

+## Getting Started with Trial

-You can use [a trial license](https://face.3divi.com/products/face_sdk/face_sdk_trial), which is valid for 14 days and fully portable.
+To get started with Face SDK, you need to download [Face SDK Trial](https://face.3divi.com/products/face_sdk).
+The trial license is valid for 14 days and fully portable.
+The trial version of 3DiVi Face SDK has the following limitations:
+* runtime limit (3 minutes);
+* number of each component (5);
+* maximum size of the search index (1000 images).

+To remove these limitations, you have to purchase Face SDK license.
+You can license any set of [Face SDK Components](doc/components.md) depending on your use case.
+We offer several types of licences:
+* Standard
+* Online
+* Enterprise Specific
+* Mobile app
+* Hardware key
+See detailed information on license activation in the section [Face SDK Licensing](doc/licenses.md).
+Contact us at face@3divi.com if you have any questions.

 ## Documentation